 - They vet the management team of the originator to ensure domain expertise.

 - They’re highly selective of who they choose to work with and hire a third-party to investigate the originator’s financials and track record.

 - Originators must have many years of experience and are considered an authority in their field.

-YieldStreet’s data-driven approach focuses on specific metrics to ensure the quality and safety of the principal for accredited investors, which brings me to my next topic.
+YieldStreet’s data-driven approach focuses on specific metrics to ensure the quality and safety of the principal for investors, which brings me to my next topic.